What Is Equitable Distribution?

-Family courts divide property in one of two ways: equitable distribution or community property.
-Most states divide marital property according to what's fair, or equitable, for both parties during a divorce.
-This isn't the same as equal distribution, however, as the goal of equitable distribution is to consider the needs of each party and the facts of the case.
+Family courts divide property in one of two ways.
+One method is equitable distribution.
+The other is community property.
+Most states divide marital property according to what's equitable or "fair" for both parties during a divorce.

-This article addresses the two ways in which assets are divided between a couple during their divorce.
+This article addresses how courts divide assets between a couple during their divorce case.

 Community Property vs. Equitable Distribution: The Basics